Online conformal inference for multi-step time series forecasting: Extending conformal prediction for multi-step forecasting

 \subsection{Online multi-step weighted conformal prediction}

-\citet{barber2023} propose a nonexchangeable conformal prediction procedure (NexCP) that generalizes the SCP method to allow for some sources of nonexchangeability.
-The core idea is that a higher weight should be assigned to a data point that is believed to originate from the same distribution as the test data.
-Note that NexCP assumes the weights are fixed and data-independent.
-When the data are exchangeable, NexCP offers the same coverage guarantees as SCP, while the coverage gap is characterized by the total variation between the swapped nonconformity score vectors when exchangeability is violated.
-Thus the coverage gap may be quite large in time series contexts.
+\citet{barber2023} propose nonexchangeable conformal prediction procedure (NexCP) that generalizes SCP to certain nonexchangeable settings by assigning higher weights to observations believed to share the same distribution as the test data.
+NexCP assumes these weights are fixed and data-independent.
+Under exchangeability, NexCP retains the same coverage guarantees as SCP; when exchangeability is violated, the coverage gap is governed by the total variation distance between swapped nonconformity score vectors, which can be substantial in time series settings.

 The online \textbf{multi-step weighted conformal prediction} (MWCP) method we propose here adapts the NexCP method to the online setting for time series forecasting.
 MWCP uses weighted quantile estimate for constructing prediction intervals, contrasting with the MSCP definitions where all nonconformity scores for calibration are implicitly assigned equal weight.